Somiljn07/Notes-App/README.md

 # 📝 SJ Notes - Personal Productivity App

-> **Development Disclaimer**: This application was developed with assistance from AI (Kiro Assistant).
+> **Development Disclaimer**: This application was developed with assistance from AI.
 The AI helped with code architecture, implementation, debugging, and documentation.
 While the core ideas, requirements, and testing were human-driven, significant portions of the codebase and documentation were generated or enhanced through AI collaboration.

 > **Version**: 1.1.0-beta | **Status**: Beta Testing Phase | **Build**: January 2026